 Among many others, for a full list see collaborationtown.org.

 He has designed the sets for 6969, Help Me To Make It and FAMILY PLAY (1979 to Present).
 Geo has studied playwriting with Paula Vogel, Charles Mee and Jeffrey Jones.
 Over the years he has been involved in several improv and sketch comedy groups.
-Together with CTown he has received several residencies at Robert Wilson’s Watermill Center, as well as Swing Space and Workspace grants from The Lower Manhattan Cultural Council.
+Together with CTown he has received several residencies at Robert Wilson’s Watermill Center, as well as Swing Space and Workspace grants from The Lower Manhattan Cultural Council (LMCC).
 CTown was an inaugural recipient of The New Ohio & IRT Theatre's Archive Alliance Residency, through which they developed Family Play (1979 to Present).

 BFA: Boston University.